Gender Wage Equity

 Overview

-This measure compares the annual wages of men and women working full time, year round.
-In 2023, the median earnings of Maine females was $52,457—85% of the $61,430 median earnings of Maine males.
-In other words, for every $6 earned by Maine men, Maine women earned about $5, even though they were all working full time.
+This measure compares the annual wages of men and women working full time, year-round.
+In 2024, the median earnings of Maine women was $56,383—86% of the $65,215 median earnings of Maine men.
+In other words, full-time working women in Maine earned about $6 for every $7 earned by men.
 Some of the difference is due to the differing wages in occupations disproportionately filled by women, but this does not explain the entire gap.
 In recent years, women’s earnings as a percentage of men’s in Maine have improved, from 76% in the 2000s to 81% in the 2010s.

-In 2023, Maine’s gender income gap was between the U.S. and New England averages.
-No U.S. state has eliminated the gender pay gap yet, but in eight states women’s earnings ratio exceeds Maine’s.
-Rhode Island had the smallest gender wage gap.
-There, women earned 89% as much as men in 2023.
+In 2024, Maine’s gender income gap was less than the U.S. and New England averages.
+No U.S. state has eliminated the gender pay gap yet, but in seven states women’s earnings ratio exceeds Maine’s.
+New York had the smallest estimated gender wage gap in 2024.
+There, women earned 91% as much as men.

 Fig. A